Tuberculosis

 Symptomatology

-Humans: The disease most frequently occurs as pulmonary tuberculosis with the leading symptom cough.
-If mycobacteria are also coughed up, the disease is referred to as open pulmonary tuberculosis.
-Other symptoms are nonspecific, and may include fatigue, weakness, loss of appetite and weight loss, swollen lymph nodes, low-grade fever, especially in the afternoon hours, and night sweats, with worsening general condition.
+Humans: The disease most commonly occurs as pulmonary tuberculosis with the main symptom of coughing.
+If mycobacteria are also coughed up, it is referred to as open pulmonary tuberculosis.
+Other symptoms are unspecific and may include tiredness, weakness, loss of appetite and weight loss, swollen lymph nodes, slight fever, especially in the afternoon, and night sweats, with a worsening general condition.

-If the infection is fought off by the immune system and the pathogens are closed off, e.g. in nodules (tubercles), it can still happen that the pathogens reactivate under certain circumstances after years and the disease breaks out again as secondary tuberculosis.
+If the infection is fought off by the immune system and the pathogens are sealed off in nodules (tubercles), for example, the pathogens may still reactivate years later and the disease may break out again as secondary tuberculosis.

-As a result of infection with pathogens of bovine tuberculosis, manifestations mainly occurred outside the lungs (extra-pulmonary forms) before the implementation of control programs and pasteurization of milk.
+As a result of infection with bovine tuberculosis pathogens, mainly manifestations outside the lungs (extra-pulmonary forms) occurred before the implementation of control programmes and the pasteurisation of milk.

 Therapy